CV

 I have previously collaborated with atmospheric scientists at the National Center for Atmospheric Research (NCAR) on interpretable models for explaining fire season intensity and with physicists studying ELVES.

 I am originally from Seattle, WA, where I liked to hike and sail.
-I now live in Boulder, CO, where I have picked up cycling and Nordic skiing.
+I now live in Golden, CO, where I have picked up cycling and Nordic skiing.
 When I am not outside or working, I like to read and play board games.